The following offices are open to the public strictly by appointment only in order to adhere to COVID-19 guidelines and keep everyone safe:

 Notice of marriage and notice of civil partnership appointments

-Appointments can now be made for notices of marriage and notices of civil partnership but only at Chesterfield Register Office and at Bakewell Registration Office.
-Anyone living in Derbyshire can make an appointment at either of the 2 offices.
+Appointments can now be made for notices of marriage and notices of civil partnership but only at the offices that have reopened.
+If you're a Derbyshire resident, you can make an appointment at any of the offices that have reopened.

-Group ceremonies cannot be held at the moment.
-If you've received your Home Office invitation letter, please contact Chesterfield Register Office, where the registrar will be able to book a private citizenship ceremony for you, free of charge.
+When you receive your Home Office invitation letter, please contact Chesterfield Register Office, where the registrar will be able to book your ceremony.